donic27/espresso/README.md

-# Install Espresso Deletion Engine on a Kubernetes cluster
+# Install Espresso Deletion Orchestration on a Kubernetes cluster

 Installation Steps